brandon445/Project2-Final/README.md

 (may have to wait a little, conda activate base has to happen on my machine)

-Run the app4.py and enter in the url<br>
+Run the app4.py and enter in the url
 "/stock" to view company information

 "/sectors" to view classification

 "/year" to view the applicable years